-- 1. Cover page (not included in 10-page limit) including: - Proposal title - Listing of all project investigators and affiliations with email addresses - Listing of collaborators/partners - Estimated budget by year of federal funds requested with matching funds - 2.
-Project Narrative Summary (no more than 300 words summarizing elements 3, 4, 6, and 7 below) - 3.
-Introduction/background/justification including a description of need(s) to be addressed by the proposed internship program - Provide a description of the needs to be addressed regarding aquaculture workforce development in the applicant's state/territory/region and how the proposed aquaculture internship program will address those needs.
+1. Cover page (not included in 15-page limit) including:

+- Proposal title - Listing of all project investigators and their affiliations with email addresses - Listing of collaborators/partners - Estimated budget by year of federal funds requested with matching funds
-4. Project details

-- Provide a detailed description of the internship program that will be implemented, including plans to recruit interns, and a description of academic or other entities that will be a source of interns for the program - Provide a detailed description of how the internship program will be implemented regarding expenditures (i.e. intern salaries, housing and transportation costs as appropriate, and additional expenses as appropriate) - Provide a listing of aquaculture business partners that will participate in the internship program and how partners will be involved (letters of commitment/support from aquaculture business partners and partnering institutions or entities are required and do not count towards the page limit).

-5. Timeline
+2. Project Narrative Summary (no more than 300 words summarizing elements 3, 4, 6, and 7 below)

+3. Introduction/background/justification including a description of need(s) to be addressed by the project

+- 4. Project objectives - Provide a list of clearly defined project objectives - For each objective, provide a concise statement explaining how it is aligned with the goals and priorities of this funding opportunity

-- Provide a timeline chart or bulleted list illustrating internship program activities and milestones - 6.
-Anticipated outcomes and deliverables including: - Provide a clear description of project outcomes and deliverables of the internship program - Describe how the program will contribute to workforce development in support of the U.S. aquaculture industry (i.e. how will this program strengthen the aquaculture workforce, and how will this program improve the marketable skills of participating interns) - The internship program should include feedback from interns and participating partners regarding internships, specifically documentation of the successes as well as challenges of internships, from both the intern as well as the partner's perspective - 7.
-Outreach and education plan - Describe how results from the internship program will be disseminated/transferred to the aquaculture community and the general public, including underserved groups and communities - Describe how Sea Grant extension personnel will be involved in the outreach and education plan - 8.
+5. Work plan/methodology for each objective including a timeline chart or bulleted list illustrating project activities and milestones

+6. Anticipated outcomes and deliverables including:

+- A description of how the project will support the development of new coastal, marine, or Great Lakes region aquaculture businesses or enhance the output, efficiency, and profitability of existing aquaculture businesses - A clear description of project outcomes and deliverables - 7.
+Outreach and technology transfer plan - Describe how project results will be disseminated/transferred to the aquaculture industry and aquaculture stakeholders, including underserved groups and communities - Describe how Sea Grant extension personnel will be involved in the outreach and technology transfer plan - 8.
 Institutional Review Board (IRB) if applicable - Applicants submitting proposals that involve the use of human test subjects should state so clearly in their application.
 These proposed research activities require approval of the applicant's Institutional Review Board (IRB) before such research can proceed.
 Applicants are responsible for obtaining IRB approval from their institution or appropriate entity and providing that documentation to NOAA once the approval is obtained and prior to any NOAA-funded human subject testing.
 Proposals intending to use human test subjects should specify clearly in the timeline approximately when IRB approval will be obtained and when the testing is expected to occur. - 9.
 Diversity statement - NSGO recognizes it has a particular and unique opportunity to support NOAA's commitment to diversity and inclusion by taking an intentional step that encourages applicants to consider diversity and inclusion as part of their scientific projects.
 This action has the potential to make an impact on not only the diversity and inclusion in science at NOAA, but also in the equity of services provided by NOAA.
-In this section, describe how the proposed activity incorporates the input of underrepresented groups (e.g., race/ethnicity, gender identities, sexual orientation, disability, geography, etc.) and how they benefit from its outcomes.
-Applicants are encouraged to review the resources and best practices compiled by NSGO related to diversity, equity, and inclusion in the Resources for Applicants & Reviewers section found here: https://seagrant.noaa.gov/funding/. - 10.
-Letters of commitment/support confirming partnerships as listed in the proposal (does not count against the page limit).
-Letters of commitment/support from aquaculture business partners and partnering institutions or entities are required. - 11.
-Other letters of support (as relevant; if included, they do not count against the page limit)
+In this section, describe how the proposed activity incorporates the input of underrepresented groups and how these groups benefit from its outcomes (e.g., race/ethnicity, gender identities, sexual orientation, disability, geography, etc.) and how they benefit from its outcomes.
+Applicants are encouraged to review the resources and best practices compiled by NSGO related to diversity, equity, and inclusion in the Resources for Applicants & Reviewers section found here: https://seagrant.noaa.gov/funding/.

+10. Letters of support confirming partnerships as listed in the proposal (does not count against the page limit)

+11. Other letters of support (as relevant; if included, they do not count against the page limit)

 c.
-Bibliography & References Cited Attachment (if applicable)
+Bibliography & References Cited Attachment (if applicable, does not count against the page limit)

 If applicable, provide a bibliography of any references cited in the Project Narrative.
-Each reference must include the names of all authors (in the same sequence in which they appear in the publication), the article and journal title, book title, volume number, page numbers, and year of publication.
+Each reference should include the names of all authors (in the same sequence in which they appear in the publication), the article and journal title, book title, volume number, page numbers, and year of publication.
 Include only bibliographic citations.
 Applicants should be especially careful to follow scholarly practices in providing citations for source materials relied upon when preparing any section of the application.

 d.
-Other Required Attachments Environmental Compliance
+Other Required Attachments

+Environmental Compliance